 As you work towards your goal, keep track of your progress and thoughts within a journal.
 The act of putting your thoughts and problems down on paper will help you to more effectively work through any emotional challenges you might face along the way.
 In fact, use it as a tool for self-improvement and self-reflection.

-Over time you will make progress, however it’s sometimes difficult to recognize this progress.
+Over time you will make progress.
+However, it’s sometimes difficult to recognize these advances.
 This is where your journal comes in handy.
-Every week take some time to read over your thoughts, and reflect upon the progress you’ve made and the lessons you’ve learned along the way.
+Every week take some time to read over your thoughts and reflect upon the progress you’ve made and the lessons you’ve learned along the way.
 This by itself could provide you with the boost you need to raise your levels of self-esteem moving forward.